nuntius-rex/node-mvc-create/README.md

   "router.js",
   "utils.js",
   "weird.js",
+  "funny/iJustWantThisOneOkay.js",
   "views/index.html",
   "models/homeModel.js",
   "controllers/homeController.js",
-  "README.md"
+  "README.md",
+  ".gitignore"
 ];
 mvcCreate.mvcCreate("", "", "", userFiles);

 ```

 ## PROMPT

 <p>When you run the install.js script you created, you will be prompted with options to skip steps if you want.
 Finally, you will be prompted to create the package.json file.
 This process is a questionnaire similar to running the command 'npm init' but with a few more options.
 Finally, you will be given the option to install the dependencies.
-This step simply runs 'npm install' for you.</p>
+This step simply runs 'npm install' for you, installing what is configured in the package.json.</p>

 ## NPM VERSIONS npmjs.com